ozyurtf/linker/README.md

 ---------------------------------------------------------------------------
 ```

-the operating system provides abstractions to application programs (e.g. Music Player, Web Browser, etc.).
-Abstractions in here are more simple representations of the hardware.
+the operating system **provides abstractions to application programs** (e.g. Music Player, Web Browser, etc.).
+Abstractions in here are more **simple representations of the hardware**.
 By providing these abstractions, it becomes more easy for the user to manage his tasks.

-If we look from the bottom to up (bottom up view), the operating system manages the various components of the hardware.
+If we look from the bottom to up **(bottom up view),** the operating system **manages the various components of the hardware**.
 Some of the tasks that are related to managing hardware might be CPU scheduling, allocating memory, etc.

-And if we want to look from another perspective (alternative view), the goal of the operating systems allocates the hardware resource in a structured, organized, and efficient manner.
+And if we want to look from another perspective **(alternative view),** the goal of the operating systems is to **allocate the hardware resource in a structured, organized, and efficient manner**.

 Okay now it is time to emphasize the main responsibilities/tasks of the operating system after giving all these knowledge.

 # Two Main Tasks of Operating System

-- One of the main tasks of the operating system is to provide programmers a well-defined/organized/clean set of abstract resources.
-These abstract resources can be used by the progammer to manipulate/interact with the hardware resources.
+- One of the main tasks of the operating system is to **provide programmers a well-defined/organized/clean set of abstract resources.** These abstract resources can be used by the progammer to manipulate/interact with the hardware resources.

-- Another main task of the operating system is to manage the hardware resources.
+- Another main task of the operating system is to **manage the hardware resources.**

 But now the question is how does the hardware look like ?
 Also what kind of resources the operating system manages and what kind of services it provides by using these resources ?
 Let's answer these questions one by one.

 # Hardware

-The hardware resources/components are linked with each other through a data channel.
-This data channel is called bus and it is basically a collection of wires on a circuit board that carries signals and data between the these components.
+The **hardware resources/components are linked with each other through a data channel**.
+This data channel is called **bus** and it is basically a **collection of wires on a circuit board that carries signals and data between the these components**.
 Different components of the hardware can communicate with each other by using this bus.
 And the communication is done through various types of bus transactions.

 Bus transactions are operations that the hardware components use to exchange data.
 Some of the examples of the bus transactions are: